“You can take the girl out of Australia, but you can’t take Australia out of the girl.” – Jenny Gates

 Jenny has had a storied and eclectic career with many layers and pursuits.
 This has led her along unexpected roads where she has tapped into a variety of opportunities, all of which she regularly explores in her current pursuits.

-How did you get into your current pursuits of speaking, storytelling, editing and writing?
+How did you get into your current pursuits of speaking, editing and writing?

 After talking my way into a Bachelor of Arts degree in Music and Zoology at Sydney University in 1978, I talked my way into the Australian Museum where I worked as a technical writer, was co-author of three scientific catalogues, and editor of scientific publications.
 I then took a diploma in book editing and publishing at Macleay College in Sydney and graduated with distinction.
-Shortly after moving to Canada in 1994, I launched a freelance business in writing and editing, and then added speaking, and more recently storytelling, to the mix.
+Shortly after moving to Canada in 1994, I launched a freelance business in writing and editing, and then added speaking and storytelling to the mix.

 How important is “WORDS .
 STORIES .
 CONVERSATIONS” in what you do?